-Also, remember none of this includes the cost of goods sold (COGS).
-So if you price your items too low to attract more buyers, you may eat into your profit margin and sell products at a loss.
+Also, take note that none of this includes the cost of goods sold (COGS).
+So if you price your products too low to attract more customers, you may eat into your profit margin and sell items at a loss.

 #More Tips for Selling on Etsy.

-1. Organize Your Etsy Shop.
+1. Organize Your Etsy Store.

 2. Hire a Professional Photographer.